hongyeehh/hongyeehh.github.io/_pages/publications.md

 # Conference Proceedings

+* Wiedemann, N., **Hong, Y.**, and Raubal, M. (2023).
+Predicting visit frequencies to new places.
+GIScience 2023.
+Accepted.
 * **Hong, Y.**, Martin, H., and Raubal, M. (2022).
 [How do you go where? improving next location prediction by learning travel mode information using transformers](https://doi.org/10.1145/3557915.3560996).
 In *Proceedings of the 30th International Conference on Advances in Geographic Information Systems (SIGSPATIAL '22)*, (pp. 1-10).
 Seattle, USA.
 Association for Computing Machinery.
 * Martin, H., Wiedemann, N., Suel, E., **Hong, Y.**, and Xin, Y. (2022).
 [Influence of tracking duration on the privacy of individual mobility graphs](https://doi.org/10.3929/ethz-b-000572753).
 In *Proceedings of the 17th International Conference on Location-Based Services*, (pp.78--88).
 Munich, Germany.
 Technical University of Munich.
 * **Hong, Y.**, Xin, Y., Martin, H., Bucher, D., and Raubal, M. (2021).
 [A clustering-based framework for individual travel behaviour change detection](https://doi.org/10.4230/LIPIcs.GIScience.2021.II.4).
 In *Proceedings of the 11th International Conference on Geographic Information Science (GIScience 2021) - Part II*, (pp.4:1--4:15).
 Online.
 Schloss Dagstuhl -- Leibniz-Zentrum für Informatik.